snayhuh/KSCountiesEducationMaps/README.md

 Feel free to check out the interactive maps and code here: https://nbviewer.org/github/snayhuh/KSCountiesEducationMaps/blob/main/KansasCountiesEducation.ipynb

-## The Code
+## Code
 I use python and specifically use `pygris` to easily download the Census shapefiles into Python and very easily make chorpopleth maps.
 This package also allows the user to explore geographical and statistical entites (like roads and tracts).
-I also used this as an exploration of the features of the `tigris` package
+I also used this as an exploration of the features of the `tigris` package.
+YOu can find the code in the ipython notebook in the repo.

 ## Contact
 Sneha Verma, at snayhuh[dot]verma[at]gmail.com